Platinum-Saber/Infinite-Stack/SEM-3/CS2033-Data Communication and Networking/Database Design Using the E-R Model.md

 >>- Logical design (Deciding the database schema)
 >>- Physical design (Deciding the physical layout of the database)

->[!war]- Major pitfalls to avoid in designing a database schema
+>[!warning]- Major pitfalls to avoid in designing a database schema
 >>[!error]- Redundancy
 >
 >>[!error]- Incompleteness